Donna Loren: Film, television, and recording career

-Loren has referred to her enjoyment of appearing on the series, telling Adam Gerace, "The microphone that I used was the greatest.
+Loren was the featured female vocalist on Shindig! from its debut on September 16, 1964, until late 1965.
+Loren debuted on the program performing "Wishin' and Hopin'".
+On the series, Loren performed a wide range of material both in solos and work with other performers, most often Bobby Sherman.
+Loren has discussed her enjoyment of appearing on the series, saying in 2005: "The microphone that I used was the greatest.
 I loved the sounds that came out".
-She said during a radio interview with "Bulldog" Bill Feingold on KNews Radio (Palm Springs, CA) on November 11, 2009, of her professional work on Shindig, "It was fantastic.
-It was really the highlight of my life".
-Loren sang on 26 shows, and was a well-known member of the cast.
-She also appeared in the live theatre show "Shindig '65".
+Loren sang on 26 shows, and also appeared in the live theatre show Shindig '65.
 In 1991, Loren appeared with several other cast members in the VH1 retrospective special of the series, The Shindig Show.